MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/samples.md

 ::: zone pivot="azuredataexplorer, synapse"

-This article identifies common query needs in Azure Data Explorer and how you can use the Kusto Query Language to meet them.
+This article identifies common queries and how you can use the Kusto Query Language to meet them.

 ## Display a column chart